twillis209/zinb_analysis/notes.md

 But it is not clear that procedure was completed for the last file, so I consider only the first six files written out to completion.

 What difference would it make if we did not use the 10000 results?

+Running `fitSimData(10000, '_ziadd0')`:

+	real    1217m59.326s
+	user    1921m18.701s
+	sys     472m29.077s

+Over 20 hours for a single file!

+Running `fitSimData(10000, '_ziadd0.33')`, ran out of memory.
+Terminated with:

+	Error in mcfork(detached) :
+	  unable to fork, possible reason: Cannot allocate memory
+	Calls: fitSimData ... bploop.lapply -> .send_to -> .send_to -> <Anonymous> -> mcfork
+	Execution halted
+	Error while shutting down parallel: unable to terminate some child processes

+and ran for:

+	real    1094m51.486s
+	user    1657m22.648s
+	sys     372m50.779s

+12 GB of RAM is clearly not enough, although I was running the `ziadd0.67` run at the same time, so it is possible that running these serially would work.

+Running `fitSimData(10000, '_ziadd0.67')`:

+real    1295m21.258s
+user    1882m26.426s
+sys     555m38.486s

+Seems to have run to completion.

+Tried again with `_ziadd0.33`, but terminated it earlier as I now have an ARC account.
+Running this will be my first job.

 ### figS12